food-price/ODC-M_Validation/README.md

 * abind

 ### Model Settings
 The ODC-M_model.R script is the main script for the model.
 Under "0.5 Creating Working Directory," you can set your working directory.
-Under "0.7 Modeling Choices," you can specify a seed, the number of simulations/probabilistic samples (`n.sim`), the number of cycles (`n.cycle`), the number of individuals to sample (`n.sample`), and the intervention type.
+You can also specify a seed, the number of simulations/probabilistic samples (`n.sim`), the number of cycles (`n.cycle`), the number of individuals to sample (`n.sample`), and the intervention type.
+These can be set via command line arguments (in that order), or manually under "0.6 Manually set modeling choices or read command-line arguments."
 For forecasting trends without any intervention, use the "No_Policy" setting.
 The model can be adapted for predicting policy impacts.

 ## Contact
 David Kim - dkim3@tuftsmedicalcenter.org